10 British trees to grow in your garden

 - This quicksilver tree grows fast and has amazing shiny bark

 If you want to make a quick impression on your garden, try this fast-growing pioneer species with its slightly shiny silvery-white trunk.
-Its timber is used to smoke haddocks, among other things, and its trunk can be tapped for sap that can be made
+Its timber is used to smoke haddocks, among other things, and its trunk can be tapped for sap that can be made into wine.

 Small-leaved lime, Tilia cordata